 University of The Arts London.
 London College of Fashion.
-Autumn term, dates tbc.
-September 2013
+Spring term 2014, dates tbc.

-Undertaking research work on Blue Woad with Denise Lambert from Bleu de Lectoure
+Undertook research work on Blue Woad with Denise Lambert, Director of Bleu de Lectoure.

 Appointed lecturer of sustainable textiles for fashion.

-The founder of Bouaginvillea Couture will be at Rodney Bay, Saint Lucia for a special afternoon of textiles.
+The founder of Bouaginvillea Couture travelled to Rodney Bay, Saint Lucia for a special afternoon of textiles.
 An event hosted by Dani and Donna Devaux.
-A selection of hand shibori dyed silk scarves will be on sale.
+A selection of hand shibori naturally dyed silk scarves went on sale.

 Undertaking research work on Woad, courtesy of Denise Lambert.